GuillaumeGermain/NLP/README.md

 ### Phase 1 Conclusions
 Almost 80% accuracy after training on a sample of 800 reviews, is surprisingly good!!
 Specially with such a rough "bag of words" method, not taking into account the words order.
 Now, that'd be nice to achieve a better accuracy, like 90%.

+The most accurate algorithms in this case are:
+1. SVM with sigmoid kernel and feature scaling
+2. Logistic regression with feature scaling
+3. SVM RBF with feature scaling

 ## Phase 2: Turbocharge the classifiers!
 To achieve a better performance with my classifiers, my plan was to train them on a bigget dataset.